-Following successful completion of the Graduate School comprehensive exam, students must register for at least 5 dissertation credits, EPID 8990, each semester (excluding the summer semester).
-If the dissertation defense is during the summer semester, the student must register for 5 dissertation credits for that semester.
+Following successful completion of the Graduate School comprehensive exam, students must register for at least 1 dissertation credit, EPID 8990, each semester (excluding the summer semester).
+If the dissertation defense is during the summer semester, the student must register for at least 1 dissertation credits for that semester.
 A maximum of 10 dissertation credits can be taken in any semester, unless approval is received from the Assistant Dean of the Graduate School.
 Only 10 of the dissertation credits taken prior to the comprehensive examination will count towards the required 30.
 At least 20 dissertation credits, out of the 30, must be taken after the comprehensive exam.